London June 2019

 It was the nightingale…

 Inside the zoetrope, the broken circle of monitors turned away from us towards the wall, we are in Susak, Croatia, in spring, and we’re trying to catch a glimpse, in the thick foliage we can’t see through, of the source of the singing we can hear, the hidden birds, filmed singing in the daytime rather than the night as they’re supposed to, but who won’t show themselves anyway.
 Whose singing now in this false dawn offers us a privileged moment, never repeatable, as they try out new turns of phrase for this year’s song.
+James’ formal decision to turn the monitors to the wall returns the nightingales’ nominative essence.

 For Juliet, remember, their singing is iconic, an easy way of persuading Romeo it’s still night, not time to head off yet.
 She’s lying, of course.
 But he believes her.